Introduction

 Each penetration test requires specific information, methodology, and tools and is aligned with a particular objective.

-To achieve the organization’s objectives, it is also necessary to develop an awareness of social engineering attacks on their employees.
-It will help them implement secure code development to detect vulnerabilities in software code in real-time or meet regulatory or compliance requirements.
+To achieve the organisation’s purposes, it is also necessary to develop an awareness of the different cyberattacks targeting its employees.
+It will help them implement secure code development to detect vulnerabilities in software code in real time or to meet regulatory or compliance requirements.

 - Network Penetration Testing